-Established in 1997 and located in Washington, D.C., the Postsecondary Electronic Standards Council (dba PESC - P20W Education Standards Council) is a non-profit, community-based, 501 (c)(3) umbrella association of data, software and education technology service providers; local, state and federal government agencies; schools, colleges and universities; college, university and state systems; professional, commercial and non-profit organizations; and, national and international non-profit associations and foundations.
+Established in 1997 at the National Center for Higher Education and headquartered in Washington, D.C., the Postsecondary Electronic Standards Council (dba PESC - P20W Education Standards Council) is a 501 (c)(3) non-profit, community-based, umbrella association of data, software and education technology service providers; local, state and federal government agencies; schools, colleges and universities; college, university and state systems; professional, commercial and non-profit organizations; and, national and international non-profit associations and foundations.

-PESC envisions national and international interoperability within the Education domain, supported by a trustworthy, inter-connected network called EdUnify built by and between communities of interest in which data flows seamlessly from one system to another and throughout the entire eco-system when and where needed without compatibility barriers but in a safe, secure, reliable, and efficient manner.
+PESC envisions national and international interoperability within the Education Domain, supported by a trustworthy, inter-connected network called EdUnify built by and between communities of interest in which data flows seamlessly from one community or system to another and throughout the entire eco-system when and where needed without compatibility barriers but in a safe, secure, reliable, and efficient manner.

 While PESC promotes the implementation and usage of data exchange standards, PESC does not set (create or establish) policies related to privacy and security.
 Organizations and entities using PESC standards and services should ensure they comply with FERPA and all local, state, federal and international rules on privacy and security as applicable.